Westchester Car Accident Lawyer

 Representing Injured Victims in Westchester, NY

-At Sutton & Smyth, LLP, we understand that car accidents can be devastating.
-If you or someone you love was involved in a car accident, you may be facing a long road to recovery.
-You may be unable to work, and you may be facing extensive medical bills and other damages.
-Our Manhattan car accident attorneys are here to help you fight for the full, fair recovery you are owed.
+At Sutton & Smyth, LLP, we understand that being involved in a car accident can be a traumatic experience.
+If you or someone you love was injured in a car crash, you may be entitled to compensation for your medical bills, lost wages, pain and suffering, and other damages.
+Our Westchester car accident attorneys can help you understand your rights and fight for the maximum compensation you are owed.

 Common Causes of Car Accidents

-- Speeding: Excessive speed reduces a driver's reaction time and increases the severity of accidents.
-Speeding can make it difficult to stop in time to avoid obstacles or navigate turns safely.
+- Speeding: Driving above the speed limit reduces reaction time and increases the severity of accidents.

-- Impaired Driving: Driving under the influence of alcohol or drugs impairs a driver's judgment, coordination, and reaction times, significantly increasing the risk of accidents.
+- Drunk Driving: Operating a vehicle under the influence of alcohol or drugs impairs judgment and coordination.

-- Poor Road Conditions: Potholes, uneven road surfaces, lack of proper signage, and road debris can contribute to accidents.
-Insufficient maintenance of road infrastructure plays a role in some accidents.
+- Poor Road Conditions: Potholes, uneven surfaces, or lack of proper signage can contribute to accidents.

 New York Car Accident Laws